GalaChain/sdk/docs/authorization.md

 Providing explicit operation ID in `dtoOperation` field in DTO is a way to improve security.
 It prevents from using the DTO as a parameter for a different operation that is was supposed (either by accident or man-in-the middle attack).

-The `dtoOperation` name must contain channel, chaincode, and the exact method name as is used by calling the chain (like: `asset-channel_basic-asset_GalaToken:TransferToken` or `asset-channel_basic-asset_PublicKeyContract:GetPublicProfile`).
+The `dtoOperation` name must contain channel, chaincode, and the exact method name as is used by calling the chain (like: `asset-channel_basic-asset_GalaChainToken:TransferToken` or `asset-channel_basic-asset_PublicKeyContract:GetPublicProfile`).
 It is optional for single signature calls, but required for multisig.

 ### Signing the transaction payload